Cycle 4 Applications Closed; Thanks to All Who Applied!

-PLEASE NOTE: The information below reflects the application cycle for Year Two and is for reference purposes only.
+NOTE: The following information reflects the application process for Shakespeare’s New Contemporaries Cycle 4 and is intended for reference purposes only.

-Before submitting, confirm that your play meets our qualifications:
+Before applying, confirm that your play meets our qualifications:

-- The play must be written for a cast of 10-12 actors.
+- The play must be able to performed with a cast of 10-12 actors.

 - The play must be able to be performed with minimal sets.